pona-la/lipu-sona/pages/tokipona/dictionary.md

 #### lawa
 * * noun: head, mind
-* * adjective: main, primary, controlling
+* * adjective: main, primary, controlling, ruling
-* * verb: to head, to control, to own, to rule
+* * verb: to head, to control, to direct, to guide, to lead, to own, to rule

 #### len
-* * noun: cloth, clothes, layer of privacy
+* * noun: cloth, clothes, fabric, layer of privacy
-* * adjective: clothed
+* * adjective: clothed, made of cloth/fabric
 * * verb: to clothe, to provide a layer of privacy

 #### lete
 * * noun: cold
-* * adjective: cold, raw, uncooked
+* * adjective: cold, cool, raw, uncooked
 * * verb: to cool down

 #### li